siya-m360/LogPilot/README.md

 ---

 <div align="center">
-  Made with ❤️ for better documentation
+  Made with ❤️ for better documentation by Siya
 </div>